Dongping-Chen/dongping-chen.github.io/_pages/about.md

 # 🔥 News
+- *2025.01*: &nbsp;🎉🎉 Four papers have been accepted by ICML 2025!
+Two papers have been accepted by WWW 2025!
 - *2024.10*: &nbsp;🎉🎉 Four papers have been accepted by NeurIPSW 2024!
 - *2024.08*: &nbsp;🎉🎉 **HonestLLM** has been accepted by **NeurIPS 2024**!
 - *2024.08*: &nbsp;🥳🥳 I start my intern with Senior [PhD.
 Jieyu](https://jieyuz2.github.io/) and [Prof. Ranjay Krishna](https://ranjaykrishna.com/index.html) in University of Washington.